jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 The room is like a sheet of white paper, a medium for imagination.

-This is a concept that’s important to any field, whether it be in business, art, or design.
-When you start off with white and free yourself of any pre-conceptions, you’re able to have a new and better understanding of the thing you’re doing.
-White doesn't have to be an empty piece of paper, it can also appear via seemingly random phenomena, [like when Fan Hui played against AlphaGo](/move-78).
+This is a concept that’s important to any field, whether it be in business or art.
+When you start off with white and free yourself of any pre-conceptions, you can invoke clarity.
+White doesn't have to be a blank piece of paper or an empty room, it can also appear via seemingly random phenomena, [like when Fan Hui played against AlphaGo](/move-78).

 > "It’s just when I play AlphaGo, it shows me something.
 I see the world different, before everything begin.
 What is real thing inside Go game?
-Maybe he can show humans something we never discover.
+Maybe [it] can show humans something we never discover.
 Maybe it’s beautiful." - Fan Hui, AlphaGo

 > "When knowledge and other habitual ways of thinking about things sinks to the bottom of our consciousness, that thing we call “understanding” floats to the surface like pure white paper." - Kenya Hara, "White"

+We see the antithesis of this occur as companies grow larger.
+Their empty sheets of paper get filled with unnecessary rules, dozens of products, antiquated systems, and this kills the imagination of everyone in them.

 Another interesting example of white and emptiness in Japanese culture is found in the design of Shinto shrines.
 The Shinto shrine is a temple of worship for the Japanese and is designed to have an empty space in the center.
 This empty space is called *Yashiro*.
 Ya means "a roof", over "Shiro", which means white.
 It literally means white with a roof on top of it.